nicolashahn/nicolashahn.github.io/_posts/unpublished/2019-04-28-program-in-python-go-rust.md

   library in general is more structured and well thought out, Python's feels as if it were organically evolved, created by many authors over years, with many differing conventions.
-The Go standard library's consistency makes it easier to predict how any given module will function, and the source is extremely well documented.
+The Go standard library's consistency makes it easier to predict how any given module will function, and the source code is extremely well documented.
   - One downside of using the standard image library is that it does not automatically detect if the image has an alpha channel, pixel values have four channels (RGBA) for all image types.
 The `diffimg-go` implementation therefore requires the user to indicate whether or not they want to use the alpha channel for the calculation/image generation.
 This small inconvenience wasn't worth finding a third party library to fix, in my opinion.
+  - One big upside is that there's enough in the standard library that you don't need a web framework like Django.
+You can build out a real, usable API without any dependencies.
+Python's claim in the past has been that it's batteries-included, but Go does it better, in my opinion.

 - __Static Type System__: Using one was somewhat foreign to me, as almost all my programming for the past few years has been in Python.
 The experience was somewhat